 Savings: Watching your savings grow and mature is much like nurturing a planet and seeing it transform.
 Having savings boosts confidence in your financial control.
 To spend your savings wisely, keep a portion for future needs, and then save for a luxury.
 Whether it be a new computer, latest smartphone or a family holiday; set an amount to spend on your chosen luxury, then schedule obtainable saving goals.

 Expert tip: The ingredients for a successful saving account is feeding your account with 10-15%.

 Household utilities: These utilities include, water, electricity/gas, heating and cooling.
+Set up your house with better and more efficient appliances.
 When budgeting for utilities it’s vital to factor in circumstantial context that could alter your average usage.
 For example, the Queensland summer is hard to survive without the comfort of air-conditioning, so when budgeting for that quarter, prepare for a more substantial electricity bill.

 Expert tip: No more than 10% of your net income should contribute to utilities